-Boron in Paper Production
+Boron and Borates in Paper Production

 Borate compounds are widely used in chemical processes and recovery by paper mills all over the globe.
 Sodium borohydride is used in boron in paper production primarily to bleach paper in the preparation stage.
 Boron is also used in the form of borax pentahydrate to support causticising.
 Borate autocausticization is a cost-saving technique that can help paper mills save money on material, recovery, and energy.